AlexxIT/XiaomiGateway3/README.md

 [Zigbee Home Automation](https://www.home-assistant.io/integrations/zha/) (ZHA) is a standard Home Assistant component for managing Zigbee devices.
 It works with various radio modules such as CC2531, Conbee II, Tasmoted Sonoff ZBBridge and others.

-**Important:** ZHA component is in early development stage.
+**Important:** ZHA component is in active development stage.
 Don't expect it to work well with all devices.

 **Attention: ZHA mode cannot work simultaneously with Mi Home!**